-Barbara J Iversen, also know as Babs Iverson, lives in Texas and loves her grandkids to the moon and back.
-After writing one story, she found that writing has many benefits especially during a pandemic and a Texas size Arctic Blast.
+Barbara J Iversen, also known as Babs Iverson, lives in Texas and loves her grandkids to the moon and back.
+After writing one story, she found that writing has many benefits especially during a pandemic and a Texas-size Arctic Blast.

 Historical acts film captured eons ago.
 Now, releasing facts. @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@ Writer's notes: Inspiration for the time capsule haiku came from listing 60s LOOK and LIFE magazines for sale on Facebook Marketplace.
 Eons ago, both magazines provided their readers and subscribers with amazing photographic essays.